avatar-kaleb/kalebmckelvey-site/blog/everyone-has-a-story-what-s-yours-have-conversations-deeper-than-small-talk.md

 _Jim Carrey_ \- Living in a van at the age of 14 and dropping out of school at 16 with a dream to become a comedian.
 Wearing suits made by his mother, moving to LA, then creating one of my favorite funny movies, Dumb and Dumber

 _Jay Z_ \- From no father and selling drugs to being worth $550 million.
 Concerts, albums, endorsements, clothing.
-A true business man!
+A true businessman!

 ## Strive to learn more